lc00/wiki-experiment/Teach-Like-A-Champion.md

 * You can only think deeply if you know a lot- otherwise they just trade empty ideas and unfounded speculation
 * Knowledge that's in your long-term memory doesn't diminish your processing capacity- knowledge that's in your short-term memory _does_
 * If something has to get squeezed out of a lesson for time, it should not be the writing.
+* The goal is for students to be constantly on their toes, answering questions, drawing on or developing their knowledge base, and refining their ideas
+* The question isn't whether an activity is "good," but if it's the best- for that moment, that group of students, and that lesson

 ## Check For Understanding